Video rental shop: Legacy and sociocultural impact

 As well, there is the "allure of browsing" the physical copies on the shelves (an appeal likened to the resurgence of interest in vinyl records in the 2020s).

-Video rental stores such as Toronto's Bay St Video have a selection that is larger than a streaming platform's movie list.
+Such video rental stores as Toronto's Bay St Video have a larger selection than a streaming platform's movie list.
 The owner of Bay St Video states that they "have movies that go back to the beginning of filmmaking, from the first silent films ever made to stuff that was just in theatres – and everything in between.
 We have the history of cinema.”
 He calls the store's selection of films "libraryesque – almost like an archive or a museum.”
 Benjamin Owens, the owner of Film is Truth, a non-profit video rental outlet, points out that video stores may carry a larger selection of films than streaming platforms; he notes that while the "largest streaming provider, Netflix, has only 6,000 titles", Film is Truth has over 20,000 titles.
-An additional benefit that video stores provide to communities is that they give access to films to people with poor access to Internet and those who are not comfortably with adapting to online consumption.
+An additional benefit that video stores provide to communities is that they give access to films to people with poor access to Internet and those who are not comfortable with adapting to online consumption.

-In 2010, the small number of remaining video stores have launched International Video Store Day, which is on the third Saturday in October, to promote awareness of video rental stores and their unique contribution to film culture.
+In 2010, Daniel Hanna, the owner of Toronto's Eyesore Cinema (an independent video shop) launched International Independent Video Store Day, which is held on the third Saturday of every October, to promote awareness of video rental stores and their unique contribution to film culture.